Are Weighted Sleep Sacks Safe?

-The design for Dreamland Baby came about when creator Tara Williams (a mom of four) was desperate for sleep.
+The design for Dreamland Baby Sleep Sacks came about when creator Tara Williams (a mom of four) was desperate for sleep.
 Her six-month-old son was still waking up every 1.5 hours.
 One night she placed him under a heavy throw and saw an instant calm come over his face.
-Immediately she knew he needed a weighted blanket.
+Immediately she knew he needed a wearable weighted blanket.

-Her mother-in-law sewed the first prototype and after putting her son into the weighted sack, he went from waking up every 1.5 hours to sleeping through the night!
+Her mother-in-law sewed the first prototype and after putting her son into the weighted sleep sack, he went from waking up every 1.5 hours to sleeping through the night!
 His sleep improvement was so immediate Tara knew she could help other exhausted parents achieve similar sleep success.

-Though not all babies will see this kind of sleep stretches success the very first night, many parents are seeing incredible sleep results within the first week while using Dreamland Baby.
+Though not all babies will see this kind of sleep success the very first night, many parents are seeing incredible sleep results within the first week while using Dreamland Baby.

 Parents who’ve used the Dreamland Baby weighted sack with their little ones describe it as a "miracle worker" that helps their babies fall asleep calmly and quickly and allows them to sleep for longer stretches at a time.